Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 Tax Analysis: Since you rented the property out for the first 2 years, only 3 out of your 5 years of ownership is a qualified use.
 Since you deducted a total of $20,000 for depreciation, this must be subtracted from your excludable gain before the allocation of the gain to the qualified use period:

 - Realized Gain = $620,000 – $400,000 = $220,000

 - Gain – Depreciation = $220,000 – $20,000 = $200,000

 - Amount of Gain Allocable to the Qualified Use Period = 3/5 × $200,000 = $120,000

 Out of a gain of $220,000, you can exclude $120,000 from your income.
 Note that even though you did not live in the house in the last year of your ownership, it is still considered a qualified use since that was after you had used the house as a primary residence.

 Allocable Gain on Separate Structure Used for Business Cannot Be Excluded

-If the residence has a separate structure from the dwelling unit that was used for business or rental after 2008, then such use is considered a nonqualified use that is subject to the nonqualified use rules discussed above.
-Thus, the gain attributable to the nonqualified structure and that is allocable to the nonqualified use period will be taxable even if the 2-year use test is satisfied.
+If the residence has a separate structure from the dwelling unit that was used for business or rental after 2008, then such use is considered a nonqualified use subject to the nonqualified use rules discussed above.
+Thus, the gain attributable to the nonqualified structure and allocable to the nonqualified use period will be taxable even if the 2-year use test is satisfied.